top of page

 We take great pride in honoring the veterans buried at Greenwood Cemetery.
 Some of them are our grandpas, dads, moms or sisters.
 We strive to remember them with flags in the summer and with wreaths in the winter each year.

-As of September 2023, the count of veterans buried in Greenwood was
+As of March 2024, the count of veterans here was

 Sunset at Toll Park